ted-spence-avalara/developer-dot/avatax/errors/MustUseCreateTransaction.md

 ## Explanation

 For tax rates in countries other than the United States, CreateTransaction() must be used.
+You can find the documentation for the CreateTransaction API here: https://developer.avalara.com/api-reference/avatax/rest/v2/methods/Transactions/CreateTransaction/